quicwg/load-balancers/draft-duke-quic-load-balancers.md

 multiple encoding schemes that increase in complexity as they address paths between load balancer and server with weaker trust dynamics.

+Aside from load balancing, adding structure to the Connection ID can enable other network functions from trusted intermediaries.
+Though not directly relevant to load balancing, QUIC-LB includes optional extensions to structure the connection ID for these other purposes.

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",